Cray-HPE/docs-csm/upgrade/1.0.11/README.md

-# CSM 1.0.10 to 1.0.11 Upgrade Process
+# CSM 1.0.11 CVE Patch/Upgrade Procedure

 ## Introduction

-This document is intended to guide an administrator through the upgrade process going from Cray Systems Management v1.0.10 to v1.0.11.
-When upgrading a system, this top-level README.md file should be followed top to bottom.
+This document is intended to guide an administrator through the process going from Cray Systems Management v1.0.0, v1.0.1 or v1.0.10 to v1.0.11.
+This top-level README.md file should be followed top to bottom.

+## Contents

+TODO: Add CVE descriptions here

 ## Terminology